Elite Mountain Guides

 - Carry (and are trained in the use of) extensive emergency equipment, including oxygen, Gamow Bags, litters, automatic external defibrillators (AEDs), and life-saving medications.

-Read about some of our fantastic guides below:
+Read about the fantastic mountain guides below:

 Wilson appreciates how each trek introduces him to new guests and experiences, which may be why he’s summited over 200 times, with no intention of stopping!
 He loves being outdoors; when he’s not climbing, he enjoys working on his farm in Ngurdoto Village and spending time with his wife and four children.